Engee documentation

 To enable this parameter, set the Element type parameter to Custom Antenna and the Input Pattern Coordinate System parameter to az-el.

-Phi Angles (deg) - angular coordinates of the Phi pattern of the directional radiation pattern of the custom antenna
+Phi Angles (deg) — angular coordinates of the Phi radiation pattern of the user antenna

-Phi-angle points where the antenna radiation pattern is specified are specified as a real vector of 1 on P. P must be greater than 2.
+Phi-the angles of the points at which the antenna radiation pattern is set are given as a real vector 1 by P. P must be greater than 2.

 The units of measurement are degrees.

-Phi-angles must lie in the range from 0° to 360° and be arranged in strictly increasing order.
+The Phi angles should range from 0° to 360° and be arranged in strictly ascending order.

 Dependencies